iiyyll01lin/cartesi-stock-exchanger/README.md

 1. **Real Mode**: In this mode, the API interacts with the actual blockchain contracts.
 Requires proper configuration of Web3 provider URL and admin private key.

-2. **Simulation Mode**: When blockchain connection is unavailable or incomplete, the API falls back to a mock database.
+2. **Simulation Mode**: When blockchain connection is unavailable, the API falls back to a mock database.
 This is useful for development and testing without a blockchain.

 ### Configuration